 The NCLEX uses computerized adaptive testing technology.
 What that basically means is that is choosing your next question based upon if you successfully answered a question.
 Once you answer a certain amount correct in a certain level you bump up to the next level.
 You then have to answer a certain amount correct to bump up again until you get to a minimum of 75 questions.
 Every question you answer makes the computer recalculate your probability of success.
 So based upon how many you get correct it predicts if giving you more questions will help you pass or not.
 So getting past 75 questions does not mean you fail the NCLEX, it actually means it’s pretty sure you can pass it.
 However, it needs you to answer a few more questions correct before it can be sure.

 Don’t Psych Yourself Out Trying to Figure Out the CAT Process

-But don’t freak yourself out trying to figure out if the question you are answering is easier or harder than the one you just answered.
-In addition to the fact that you’re just wasting time and it doesn’t make a difference, somewhere along the lines of 30 questions will be “test” question for use in future NCLEX tests.
-So you make be freaking out because you got an easy question after a serious of select all that apply and thinking that you bombed them, when in reality the computer is just throwing in a “test” question (that doesn’t count) at random.
+Don’t freak yourself out trying to figure out if the question you are answering is easier or harder than the one you just answered.
+In addition to the fact that you’re just wasting time, and it doesn’t make a difference, somewhere along the lines of 30 questions will be “test” question for use in future NCLEX exams.
+So you may be freaking out because you got an easy question after a serious of select all that apply and thinking that you bombed them, when in reality the computer is just throwing in a “test” question (that doesn’t count) at random.

 Do Your Best and Forget the Rest

 Use your critical thinking skills you’ve developed in nursing school.
-Trust me when I say, if won’t be the last time you use your brain.
+They teach you exactly how to pass the NCLEX.
+All those hoops and ridiculous questions did have some justification.
+Trust me when I tell you that nursing school won’t be the last time you use your brain.